-Doctors Benefits provides life insurance for doctors and physicians to fit a range of needs.
+Doctors Benefits offers whole life, universal life, and term life insurance for doctors, physicians and dentists.
+We provide life insurance for doctors and physicians to fit a range of needs.
 Life insurance is primarily used for two purposes: to provide a death benefit and to build cash value.

 Although conditions and stipulations will vary amongst different types of life insurance contracts, the basic benefit all provide is a death benefit.
 A life insurance policy protects your loved ones in the event of your death, ensuring they still have a financial resource in your absence.